BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    layout = "full-width"
 %}

 * **Enhanced Privacy** - Ecash uses blinded signatures, ensuring that transaction details, including user identities and amounts, remain hidden.
+The mint does not have access to user transaction data or balances.

 * **Speed** - Since transactions are processed by a centralized mint ecash transactions are fast and efficient, which helps in handling a large volume of transactions without the limitations that exist on bitcoin on-chain or the Lightning Network.